-The trend toward receiving tight ends not only makes game sense, it also makes business sense.
+The trend toward receiving tight ends not only makes game sense, it also makes business sense when people get excited to get an update every time via television or online.
+Most businessmen tend to go online promotion with that through this weblink.
 TEs cost half (or less) of what WRs cost.
 When a team can get a guy who is a physical mismatch at half the price of play-making WR, what’s not to like about the guy?

 Jermaine Gresham: signed through 2014